gregv12/fluxtion-server/docs/reports/server-benchmarks-and-performance.md

 - Copy or link the generated `.hgrm` files into this directory.
 Update or regenerate the accompanying charts if needed.

 ## Takeaways
+- Based on sub-microsecond average latency at 1M mps (≈270 ns) and strong high-percentile performance with zero‑GC hot paths, this is world‑class performance for a Java in‑JVM event processing server.
 - Fluxtion Server can sustain ~10 million msgs/sec in this configuration on commodity hardware by leveraging batching and zero-GC pooled events.
 - Latency distributions broaden with increased batching; tune batch sizes and idle strategies according to your SLA (throughput vs. latency).
 - For production-grade latency characterization, run on a Linux host with CPU isolation to reduce OS jitter and tighten the high-percentile tail.